Coronavirus: applicants and offer holders international

 If you plan to live on campus, we will be providing dedicated residences, with support services, on-campus for students required to quarantine, with facilities and support services in place to ensure you have the best possible experience.

-If you are required to quarantine and are living in Roehampton students accommodation, you will be able to do so rent-free.
+If you are required to quarantine and are living in Roehampton students accommodation, you will be able to do so rent-free if you move in ahead of the stated date on their accommodation contract.

 What is the alternative for international students to the usual September 2020 intake?
 Can I defer to January 2021?